mjsalerno/UnoBot/README.md

 Once the bot has connected you can type any of the following commands.

      !uno ------ Starts an new UNO game.
+     !uno +a --- Attack Mode: When you drwa, there is a 20% chance that you will be UNO attacked and have to draw anywhere from 0 - 7 cards
+     !uno +e --- Extreme Mode: This inserts twice as many special cards into the deck!
+Special cards include:
+                 R, S, D2, W, & WD4
-     !join ----- Joins an existing UNO game.
+     !uno +e +a  Enables both Extreme and Attack mode !join ----- Joins an existing UNO game.
-     !deal ----- Deals out the cards to start an UNO game. but only the person that started the game can deal !play ----- Plays a card (!play <color> <face>) to play a RED FIVE !play r 5 !showcards  Shows you your hand. (!hand)
+     !deal ----- Deals out the cards to start an UNO game. but only the person that started the game can deal !play ----- Plays a card (!play <color> <face>) to play a RED FIVE !play r 5
+     !wait ----- Stops your turn timer
+     !showcards  Shows you your hand. (!hand)
      !draw ----- Draws a card when you don't have a playable card.
      !pass ----- If you don't have a playable card after you draw then you pass.
-     !count ---- Show how many cards each player has.
+     !unocount ---- Show how many cards each player has.
      !leave ---- If you're a fagot and want to leave the game early.
      !what ----- If you were not paying attention this will tell you the top card and whos turn it is.